 The goal however is to evolve the product from a software to an open library platform, which Jiang expects will happen two to three years from now.
 This means tour operators can use educational, conservation- or heritage-centric content on the platform to enrich the experience for participants.

 Indirectly, some of the content being produced today as a result of the company making VR (and 3D scanning) technology accessible could be contributing to the preservation of tourism assets for the enjoyment of future travellers.

 For example, an art history professor in Singapore has captured 3D images of churches in Famagusta, Cyprus, and published it onto the Storyhive platform.
 Jiang shared: “In one church building, there were paintings on the walls that were removed in the 1970s.
 They found a way to recover the paintings, but these will (age) and deteriorate (eventually) no matter how you preserve them… 3D scanning allows us to digitise it, and the images can be used in the future.”

 In another case of how Hiverlab is helping the sustainability cause, a San Francisco organisation has used the software in its efforts to educate on coral bleaching in the Maldives and send out conservation messages.

 “This is one of the largest organisations digitising corals and taking 3D scans of them.
 The content they created on our platform talks about corals being damaged.
 The scans are helpful for coral restoration efforts.

 “We hope to create meaningful content.
-Content that helps the conservation of heritage and nature conservation fall under the category… Digital media is something you can copy.
+Content that helps the conservation of heritage and nature fall under the category… Digital media is something you can copy.
 But you can’t copy nature or (historical significance),” he remarked.